-If you have a backend with a self-signed certificate (or a certificate which is not signed by a CA) you need to import it to the client-truststore and restart the server.
-This feature enables you to upload the backend certificate through API Publisher while creating or editing your API.
+If you have a backend with a self-signed certificate or a certificate which is not signed by a Certification Authority (CA), you generally would need to import the certificate to the client-truststore and restart the server, which is cumbersome.
+However, if you enable dynamic SSL certificate installation on WSO2 API Manager, you can simply upload the backend certificate via the API Publisher while creating or editing your API without having to manually upload the certificate for the endpoint.
 Follow the steps below to add a new certificate to any endpoint.
-Note that this feature supports only HTTP/REST and HTTP/SOAP endpoints.
+Note that this feature only supports HTTP/REST and HTTP/SOAP endpoints.

 - If you are an existing user, follow the instructions given below.